Calvin S. Hall

-Calvin Springer Hall, Jr. (January 18, 1909 – April 4, 1985), commonly known as Calvin S. Hall, was an American psychologist who studied in the fields of dream research and analysis.
+Calvin Springer Hall, Jr. (January 18, 1909 – April 4, 1985) was an American psychologist who studied in the fields of dream research and analysis.
 He began his systematic research on dreams in the 1940s, and from there he wrote many books, A Primer of Freudian Psychology and A Primer of Jungian Psychology being the best known, and developed a quantitative content analysis system for dreams.
 Hall's work on temperament and behavior genetics is now only a historical footnote, but was an aid to scientific studies and theories of today.

 College

 Hall was born in Seattle, Washington.
 He first studied psychology at the University of Washington as an undergraduate, working with a well-known behaviorist, Edwin Guthrie.
 He transferred to the University of California, Berkeley, his senior year because of his opposition of the ROTC course required at Washington.
 At Berkeley he studied with a purposive behaviorist, Edward Tolman, and received his BA in 1930, continuing on there as a graduate student with Tolman and Robert Tryon, earning his PhD in 1933.